Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 - the enhancement of the claimants’ cost–risk ratio through overall economies of scale; and

-- procedural economy, since collective approaches result in a significant concentration of court procedures, which is advantageous for claimants, defendants and the courts.
+- increased procedural economy, since collective approaches result in a significant concentration of court procedures, which is advantageous for claimants, defendants and the courts.

 Collective enforcement mechanisms have, essentially for political reasons, been excluded from the Directive.
-Nevertheless, effective forms of collective approaches have developed in practice, pre-dating the Directive.
+Nevertheless, effective forms of collective approaches have developed in practice, and pre-dating the Directive.

-The model typically has the following features:
+This model typically has the following features:

-- the claims vehicle ensures the collection and analyses of relevant data and documents, which significantly increases the chances of proving individual damages as well as the market-wide effects of the infringement;
+- the ‘claims vehicle’ ensures the collection and analyses of relevant data and documents, which significantly increases the chances of proving individual damages as well as the market-wide effects of the infringement;

 - the specialised company or entity ensures the overall funding of the case; and